BandoKal/code-challenge/README.md

 ### Overview

 This development challenge is designed to evaluate your knowledge of C#, problem solving, API design, security, and documentation.
 Some details are left vague for you to decide the best direction to take.
-If you have questions, please send them to Gregory.Billings@HCAHealthcare.com so we can address them.
+If you have questions, please send them to jason.bandy@HCAHealthcare.com or cameron.farmer@HCAHealthcare.com so we can address them.

 ### Introduction